msiplab/TanSacNet/README.md

         >> mybuild

 4. Several example codes are found under the second layer directory 'examples' of this package.
-Change current directory to one under the second layer directiory 'examples' and execute an M-file of which name begins with 'main,' such as
+Change the current directory to one under the second layer directory 'examples' and executes an M-file of which name begins with 'main,' such as

         >> main_xxxx